 Webz.io offers different structured data feeds that cover a wide range of sources – enabling organizations to thoroughly vet third parties and closely monitor existing and emerging supply chain risks, as they evolve.
 We offer:

-News API – News data from over 1 million sources, in 76 languages from across the web, including adversary data about specific third party suppliers.
+News API – News data from millions of sources, in more than 170 languages from across the web, including adversary data about specific third-party suppliers.
 We distill this data via NLP for the actual meaning and sentiment behind every article, in near real-time.
 Then we structure and enrich it so it’s easily readable by your existing systems.